tweag/nickel/doc/manual/contracts.md

 - A `label`.
 - The value being checked.

 Upon success, the contract must return the original value.
-We will see the reason why in the [laziness section](#laziness).
+We will see the reason why in the [dealyed contracts section](#delayed-contracts).
 To signal failure, a custom contract uses `std.contract.blame` which takes the label as an argument.

 The label is a special object that is automatically passed to the custom contract by the interpreter and which contains tracking information for error